Search this site

 Mobile phone numbers begin with 04 and apply Australia-wide.

-Calling from within Australia If you are located within the same area code (prefixed in brackets) of the number, you can omit the area code and just dial the last 8 digits.
-Otherwise dial the full number including area code in brackets Dial the complete number
+Land line (03) 5550 1234 May be local, fixed or timed, depending on originating phone service and the distance from destination phone If you are located within the same area code (prefixed in brackets) of the number, you can omit the area code and just dial the last 8 digits.
+Otherwise dial the full number.
+Dial the international access code, Australia's country code of 61, the area code minus the leading zero, then the remainder of the number.

 Example: